The Art of Success

 Jessica is a 2012 Visual Art graduate.
-She is currently a sophomore at the Maryland Institute College of Art and Design in Baltimore, MD.
+She is currently entering her junior year at the Maryland Institute College of Art and Design in Baltimore, MD.
 She is a triple major in Illustration, Humanistic Studies, and the Masters in Art and Teaching program at MICA.
 Over the years, her work has been shown at Banana Factory, The BAUM School of Art, The Allentown Art Museum, Timezones Gallery, Euro Yogurt, Terra Café, Arts in the Park, The Ignite Show, and others.
-Jessica has been awarded Twelve Golden Keys and four silver keys for the Scholastic Art Awards on the Regional Level, Two Silver Keys and an American Visions Award on the National Level, and her work for the AP Portfolio has toured nationally.
+Jessica has been awarded twelve Golden Keys and four silver keys for the Scholastic Art Awards on the Regional Level, two Silver Keys and an American Visions Award on the National Level, and her work for the AP Portfolio has toured nationally.
 She was a finalist in the Illustrators of the Future Contest and winner of the Gates Millennium Scholarship Award as well as the winner of numerous calendar and poster contests.
 Additionally, she has been featured in Honors Student Magazine (2010) and Bethlehem Patch’s Whiz Kid.

-James is a proud 2007 Charter Arts theatre graduate.
-He is currently an MFA Acting Candidate at the Yale School of Drama.
+James is a proud 2007 Theatre graduate.
+He then went on to pursue an MFA in Acting at the Yale School of Drama.
 While growing up in the Lehigh Valley, James was extensively involved with Civic Theatre, Touchstone Theatre and Muhlenberg College’s Theatre and Dance program.
 While at Charter Arts, James was a founding member of Second Stage, the school’s student run theatre company.
 His regional acting credits include: Sidewalk Art, Williamstown Theatre Festival.
 New York credits include: Columbia University, Metropolitan Opera.
 He was the recipient of the Pennsylvania Award for the Creative Achievement in the Arts.
 Other training credits include the Pennsylvania Governor’s School for the Arts, the Apprentice Program at Williamstown Theatre Festival, and a BA in Theatre Performance from Marymount Manhattan College.

-Adam is a 2007 vocal music graduate of Charter Arts.
-This Nazareth native continued his studies at Mannes College- the New School for Music in New York City, where he received his Bachelor of Music degree in Voice Performance and Opera, and is currently attending the college for his Master of Music degree
+Adam is a 2007 Vocal Music graduate.
+This Nazareth native is an accomplished American Tenor.
+Adam continued his studies at Mannes College- the New School for Music in New York City, where he received his Bachelor of Music degree in Voice Performance and Opera, and then his Master of Music degree.

 His professional singing career has taken him from coast to coast, and his performance resume is impressive.
-To name a few of his credits: Adam recently appeared at Carnegie Hall in the Weill Recital Hall debut with The Mannes College of Music Lizst Festival in December 2011.
+To name a few of his credits: Adam appeared at Carnegie Hall in the Weill Recital Hall debut with The Mannes College of Music Lizst Festival.
 He was the Tenor Soloist in Handel’s Messiah with Mark Shaprio and The St. Cecilia Chorus, Carnegie Hall Debut.
 He appeared in a concert at SongFest at Pepperdine in Malibu, CA with pianist Martin Katz in summer 2011.
 In May 2011 he was seen as Bardolfo in Verdi’s Falstaff with the Mannes Opera and Orchestra under Maestro Jospeh Colaneri.
 Also with the Mannes Opera, Adam has appeared in numerous piano and orchestral scenes programs including Act III of La Boheme as Rodolfo and Act I of Robert Ward’s The Crucible as Giles Corey.
+He performed the role of Arturo in Chautauqua Opera’s production of Lucia di Lammermoor.

-Adam’s awards include: Encouragement Grant from The Opera Index Competition, September 2011.
-The Michael Sisca Opera Award upon graduation, May 2011.
-Finalist in The Gulio Gari Competition, May 2011.
+Adam’s awards and scholarships include: Encouragement Grant from The Opera Index Competition, September 2011, The Michael Sisca Opera Award upon graduation, May 2011, finalist in The Gulio Gari Competition, May 2011, grant winner from the Licia Albanese Puccini Foundation Vocal Competition (2012), third place winner in the Giulio Gari Foundation Vocal Competition (2012) and the fourth prize winner of Opera Index Competition.

-Upon graduating Charter Arts, Rachel decided to give up her competitive skating status and turn professional.
+Upon graduating from Charter Arts (formerly LVPA), Rachel decided to give up her competitive skating status and turn professional.
 Her first professional contract began two days after leaving Charter Arts.
 As a professional figure skater, Rachel has performed in shows for Woodstock Ice Productions at Doroney Park, Rand Family Productions, Cobb Energy Performing Arts Center in Atlanta, and Advanced Entertainment Group at Sea World in Orlando, Florida.

 With education being a very significant aspect of Rachel’s life, she graduated Charter Arts with a scholarship to Moravian College, where she is currently a junior studying English and Writing.
 She hopes to have a career as a writer, whether writing novels or screenplays.
 When she graduates Moravian, she plans to continue her professional skating career while touring in the US and internationally.